Steven Spielberg: 1969–1974: Television work and film debut

-1975–1980: Film breakthrough
+1975–1980: Stardom with blockbuster films

-Producers Richard D. Zanuck and David Brown took a chance with Spielberg, and gave him the opportunity to direct Jaws (1975), a horror-thriller based on the Peter Benchley novel of the same name.
-In the film, a great white shark attacks beachgoers at a summer resort town, prompting police chief Martin Brody (Roy Scheider) to hunt it down with the help of a marine biologist (Richard Dreyfuss).
-Filming proved to be challenging; Spielberg almost drowned and escaped from being crushed by boats.
-The filming schedule overran by a hundred days, and Universal threatened to cancel production.
-Against expectations, the film was a critical success; Jaws won three Academy Awards, in Best Film Editing, Best Original Dramatic Score, and Best Sound, and grossed more than $470 million worldwide.
-It also set the domestic box office record, leading to what the press described as "Jawsmania", and making Spielberg a household name.
-After watching the unconventional, off-center camera techniques of Jaws, Alfred Hitchcock praised "young Spielberg" for thinking outside the visual dynamics of the theater, saying "He's the first one of us who doesn't see the proscenium arch".
+Producers Richard D. Zanuck and David Brown took a chance with Spielberg, giving him the opportunity to direct Jaws (1975), a thriller based on Peter Benchley's bestseller.
+In it, a great white shark attacks beachgoers at a summer resort town, prompting police chief Martin Brody (Roy Scheider) to hunt it down with the help of a marine biologist (Richard Dreyfuss) and a veteran shark hunter (Robert Shaw).
+Jaws was the first movie shot on open ocean, so shooting proved difficult, especially when the mechanical shark malfunctioned.
+The shooting schedule overran by a hundred days, and Universal threatened to cancel production.
+Against expectations, Jaws was a success, setting the domestic box-office record and making Spielberg a household name.
+It won Academy Awards for Best Film Editing (Verna Fields), Best Original Dramatic Score (John Williams) and Best Sound (Robert Hoyt, Roger Heman, Earl Madery and John Carter).
+Spielberg said the malfunctioning of the mechanical shark resulted in a better movie, as he had to find other ways to suggest the shark's presence.
+After seeing the unconventional camera techniques of Jaws, Alfred Hitchcock praised "young Spielberg" for thinking outside the visual dynamics of the theater: "He's the first one of us who doesn't see the proscenium arch".